A speculative application is one you send to a company you are interested in working for, even if they are not

-Check out our tips for creating a strong CV
+Check out our tips for writing a CV.

 How do I go about sending a speculative application?

 There isn’t one way to do this, but if you’re struggling, the following steps might help you:

 - Contact the company and check if they are happy to receive a speculative application and find out who you should send and address this to.
 The company website or LinkedIn account may provide this info too.